 The crowds start to thin a little bit as you pass the lower falls and begin your hike to the Johnston Canyon upper falls.
 This leg of the Johnston Canyon trail still closely follows Johnston Creek, but is mostly through forest, as opposed to elevated boardwalks.
 The Johnston Canyon upper falls are significantly taller than the lower falls with two viewing platforms (upper and lower) to enjoy them from.

 The hike between the Johnston Canyon lower falls and the upper falls adds an additional 1.3 km in distance.
-Although it’s a little steeper, the hike to the upper falls still falls within most hikers capabilities.
+Although it’s a little steeper, the hike to the upper falls is still manageable for most hikers.

 The Ink Pots